mongodb/mongodb-atlas-cli/CONTRIBUTING.md

 ### Code Contribution Guidelines

-We want to create the best possible product for our users and the best contribution experience for our developers, we have a set of guidelines to ensure that all contributions are acceptable.
+To create the best possible product for our users and the best contribution experience for our developers, we have a set of guidelines to ensure that all contributions are acceptable.

 To make the contribution process as seamless as possible, we ask for the following:

-* Go ahead and fork the project and make your changes.
-  We encourage pull requests to allow for review and discussion of code changes.
+* Fork the repository to work on your changes.
+Note that code contributions are accepted through pull requests to encourage discussion and allow for a smooth review experience.
 * When you’re ready to create a pull request, be sure to:
   * Sign the [CLA](https://www.mongodb.com/legal/contributor-agreement).
   * Have test cases for the new code.
-If you have questions about how to do this, please ask in your pull request.
+If you have questions about how to do this, please ask in your pull request or check the [Building and Testing](#building-and-testing) section.
   * Run `make fmt`.
   * Add documentation if you are adding new features or changing functionality.
-  * Ensure that `make check` succeeds.
+  * Confirm that `make check` succeeds.
 [GitHub Actions](https://github.com/mongodb/mongocli/actions).

 ### Development Setup